Dim the Lights

-Dim the Lights is a studio album by Mark Murphy.

-Dim the Lights is the 43rd album by American jazz vocalist Mark Murphy.
-It was recorded in 1996 when Murphy was 64 years old and released by the Millennium label in Canada in 2004.
-This album is a collection of standards performed in duets with pianist Benny Green.
+Dim the Lights is a 1996 studio album by jazz vocalist Mark Murphy, featuring pianist Benny Green, produced by Kirk N. Loeffler.
+It was released in 2004 by Millennium Records.
+The album contains two songs with original lyrics by Murphy, "Dim The Lights" and "Time All Gone".

 Background

 Mark Murphy considered himself a rhythm singer.
 He explained why he chose Benny Green for this recording: "Benny Green has been playing with Ray Brown, and he's one of the new hot musicians coming out of the newer trends in jazz where they are listening to the later 50s music of rhythmic players like Ramsey Lewis and Ahmad Jamal.
 And to us it's old but to them it's brand new".
 Green was a protégé of Oscar Peterson and had worked with Art Blakey and Betty Carter.

 Dim the Lights was recorded in Calgary in 1996 but not released for over three years in a limited edition (September 1999).
 The year of the recording Mark Murphy won the Downbeat readers' poll for Best Male Singer.
 Murphy won again in both 2000 and 2001.
 The album was released again in 2004, eight years after the original recording.